Fractional CFO & COO · Operations · Exit Readiness

 Questions

 A fractional CFO is a senior financial leader who works with your business on a part-time or project basis, providing CFO-level strategy, reporting, and financial leadership without the cost of a full-time executive hire.
-At Helm Advisory, every engagement is led by an operator who has sat in the CFO seat — not a junior consultant.
+At Helm Advisory, every engagement is led by operators who have sat in the CFO seat, not junior consultants.

 We work with privately held and PE-backed businesses, including founder-led companies scaling past $5M in revenue, operations-heavy industries like waste management, recycling, logistics and manufacturing, and companies preparing for exit or ownership transition.

-Every engagement is led and delivered by a senior operator — zero junior consultants, ever.
+Every engagement is led and delivered by senior operators, zero junior consultants, ever.
 We've run the P&L, managed the close, and sat in the board meeting.
 Our goal is to build your team's capability and hand you the playbook, not create an ongoing consulting relationship.
 We're built to leave, not to stay.

 No retainer lock-ins.
 No junior consultants.
 Just senior-level work.